AaltoSciComp/scicomp-docs/triton/usage/faq.rst

 Copying files
 .............

-If your workstatios has no NFS mounts from Triton (ICS and BECS have, consult with your local admins for exact paths), you may always use SSH.
+If your workstatios has no NFS mounts from Triton (CS and NBE have, consult with your local admins for exact paths), you may always use SSH.
 Either copy your files from triton to a local directory on your workstation, like::

     $ sftp user1@triton.aalto.fi:/triton/path/to/dir/* .